yktoo/yktoo.com/content/blog/posts/0212/index.en.md

     - /en/blog/post/212
 ---

-It's easy to find beautiful places here in Europe, outside of the {{< a "0210" "desert" >}}, even in our damp winter.
+It's easy to find beautiful places here in Europe, outside of the [desert](0210), even in our damp winter.
 We stumbled upon a good accommodation offer in Ghent, one of the prettiest Belgian cities.
-I've been in Ghent {{< a "0033" "before" "ru" >}}, but only short time so I couldn't see much.
+I've been in Ghent [before](ru;0033), but only short time so I couldn't see much.

 <!--more-->